Tongue-tie (ankyloglossia) is where the strip of skin connecting the baby's tongue to the bottom of their mouth is shorter than usual.

 It only takes a few seconds, and you can start feeding your baby immediately afterwards.

 There should not be much bleeding.
 Your baby may get a white patch (ulcer) under their tongue, but this should heal in 1 to 2 days.
 It will not bother your baby.

 Research suggests most babies who have treatment for tongue-tie find breastfeeding easier afterwards.

 The Association of Tongue-tie Practitioners (ATP) can help you find a tongue-tie practitioner.

 Untreated tongue-tie may not cause any problems as a child gets older, and any tightness may resolve naturally as the mouth develops.

 However, tongue-tie can sometimes cause problems such as speech difficulties and difficulty eating certain foods.

-Speak to your GP if you think you or your child is having problems caused by tongue-tie.
+Speak to a GP if you think you or your child are having problems caused by tongue-tie.

-Tongue-tie division can be carried out in older children and adults, although it's usually done under general anaesthetic and may involve using stitches.
+Tongue-tie division can be carried out in older children and adults, although it's usually done under general anaesthetic.